Growing Smiles Toothpaste Guide

 Hyrated aluminium oxide

-Flavouring – gives a pleasant flavour/mask other ingredients
+Flavouring – gives a pleasant flavour/masks other ingredients

 e.g. essential oils